 What features make the WheelWally unique?

 The WheelWally can safely and easily carry a carbon road bike, fat-tire mountain bike, or solid axle cruiser.
 (If your bike has fenders, it may not fit.
 Please contact us to discuss this before ordering your WheelWally.)
 “Head bolts” and “toe bolts” provide a simple and strong connection to your truck.
 Install your WheelWally “as needed” or leave it permanently attached in your truck bed.
 Bike loading and unloading is very fast.
-Our “infinitely adjustable” Omni straps hold tenaciously, they’re not affected by vibration, and they last a long time!
-Your carbon fiber frame won’t be damaged since there are no frame or fork contact points.
-You can load your bike from outside the truck (as long as you can reach over and touch your truck bed) and you can use your tailgate even when your bike is installed (unlike some other rack systems).
+Our infinitely adjustable Omni straps hold tenaciously, they’re not affected by vibration, and they last a long time!
+Your carbon fiber frame won’t be damaged since there are no frame or fork contact points…and Omni straps will not damage your carbon fiber rims.
+You can load your bike from outside the truck (as long as you can reach over and touch your truck bed) and you can use your tailgate even when your bike is installed (unless you’re using a bed extender).

 Perhaps best of all, no wheel removal is required.
 If your bike fits in the bed, load it up and go for a ride!
-With a “fork mount” configuration, you’ll be removing, storing, and re-installing your wheel for every ride (and you’ll probably need fork mount “adapters” whenever you switch between standard QR skewers and through axles).
-In addition, fork mount racks tend to concentrate stresses on the fork ends of your bike.
+With a “fork mount” configuration, you’ll be removing, storing, and re-installing your wheel for every ride and you’ll probably need fork mount “adapters” whenever you switch between standard QR skewers and through axles.
+In addition, “fork mounts” are rigid and they tend to concentrate stresses on the fork ends of your bike.
 Our design eliminates rigid bike-to-truck connections and directs transport stresses into your WheelWally, not your bike.

 What are Omni straps?